scala/scala3/docs/_docs/reference/experimental/runtimeChecked.md

   |which may result in a MatchError at runtime.
 ```

-However, `: @unchecked` is syntactically awkward, and is also a misnomer - in fact in this case the the pattern _is_ fully checked, but the necessary checks occur at runtime.
+However, `: @unchecked` is syntactically awkward, and is also a misnomer - in fact in this case the pattern _is_ fully checked, but the necessary checks occur at runtime.
 The `runtimeChecked` method is intended to replace `@unchecked` for this purpose.

 The `@unchecked` annotation is still retained for silencing warnings on unsound type tests.